liferay/liferay-docs/develop/learning-paths/articles/07-asset-enabling-custom-entities/03-adding-asset-features-to-your-user-interface.markdown

 requires an action URL to be supplied for its `formAction` attribute.
 The `invokeTaglibDiscussion` action URL is responsible for actually adding the comment after the user clicks *Add Comment*, enters a comment, and clicks *Reply*.

++$$$

+**Note:** Discussions (comments) are implemented as message board messages in Liferay.
+In Liferay's `MBMessage` table, there's a `classPK` column.
+This `classPK` represents the `guestbookId` of the guestbook to which the comment was added.
+Ratings are stored in Liferay's `RatingsEntry` table.
+The `RatingsEntry` table contains a `classPK` column where the `classPK` represents the `guestbookId` of the guestbook to which the rating was added.
+This is a common pattern that's used throughout Liferay.

+$$$

 Note that the whole panel container is wrapped in a `<c:if>` tag.
 You're restricting access to comments and ratings to users who have signed in with a portal account.
 You're checking this with the following expression:

     <%= themeDisplay.isSignedIn() %>